 Location: Avesta is situated in an academic town of Troitsk in the south-western part of Moscow.
 We have quick access to Moscow’s amenities while still enjoying somewhat human-friendlier landscape of the outer city.

 The story: our company entered the fascinating world of laser technology in 1990, short before the iron curtain and the Soviet regime fell down.
 The former scientific superpower that reared Nobel Prize-winning co-founders of the laser theory Basov and Prokhorov, was gradually dissolving in wild capitalistic atmosphere of the post-Soviet age.
 At that time high-tech and innovative companies could barely make both ends meet.
 That is where we had to start.

 We took the experience of the old and the desire for knowledge of the young, created a mixture and named it Avesta (formally incorporated in 1992).
-Using the facilities and scientific background of Quantum Radiophysics Division and Troitsk branch of P.N.
-Lebedev Physical Institute (initially inspired by N. G. Basov) we started to revitalize the Russian ultrafast laser technology.
 Later, in 1998, we divided the company into a research and development branch – Avesta Project Ltd. and simply Avesta Ltd., that now develops industrial application and handles component manufacturing.